 Post Office Saving Schemes 2025: Latest Interest Rates, Benefits, Types and How to Invest

-Post Office Saving Schemes 2025: With the arrival of Q-2, the interest rates of the Post Office Saving Schemes are updated.
+Post Office Saving Schemes 2025: Through a number of programs, including the Public Provident Fund (PPF), Senior Citizen Savings Scheme (SCSS), and Monthly Income Scheme (MIS), Post Office investment-savings schemes in India provide risk-free returns.
+Additionally, under Section 80C of the Income Tax Act, they provide tax benefits up to Rs.1.5 lakh.
+With the arrival of Q-2, the interest rates of the Post Office Saving Schemes are updated.
 Recently the government published the interest rates for various small savings schemes, including PPF and NSC.

 It will remain the same for the sixth consecutive quarter starting from July 1, 2025.
 As per the new changes the investments of Sukanya Samriddhi scheme will earn an interest rate of 8.2 percent, 7.1% for the three years of term deposit as same as the previous quarter.